In this article:

 To use built-in authorization, see the Setting Up Built-In Authorization section.

 The user is authenticated by means of specifying an account of the services that support the OAuth 2.0 or OpenID Connect protocol.
-The OpenID Connect protocol is supported only by Google services.
+The use of external services is available only in the web application.

 The user selects the repository configured to work with an external service: